KwaiVGI/SocioEmoDialog/README.md

 Official repository of the SocioEmoDialog dataset
 A large-scale Chinese audio-visual dialogue dataset featuring 21,800 professionally acted dialogues (470+ hours) with synchronized high-quality video and audio.
 Includes:
 - Actor diversity: 119 actors with varied demographics (age, gender, etc.).
-- Emotion annotations: Predefined emotion labels, including subtle facial expressions, gestures, and vocal tones.
+- Emotion annotations: Discrete emotional labels aligned with sociologically grounded distributions.
 - Diverse scenarios: Covers real-life interactions with natural conversational flow and emotional expressions.
 - Professional recording: Filmed in acoustically treated neutral studios using high-end cameras and microphones.

 ---

 ## Works on SocioEmoDialog
+We propose the first high-quality multimodal dialogue dataset aligned with sociologically grounded distributions of emotional expression in everyday human interaction.
+The data set comprises 21,800 dialogue sessions performed by 119 professional actors, spanning 18 emotional categories and 20 dialogue scenarios, with a total duration of 400 hours.
-### Statistics
+### 1. Statistics
 |SocioEmoDialog | Value |
 |--|--|
 |# actors | 119|